kbuffardi/chronicling/README.md

 }
 ```

+## Data and Instrument

+The code for data gathering as well as an anonymized version of the project is available on GitHub at [ChicoState/chronicle](https://github.com/ChicoState/chronicle)

 ## Presentation

 The slides can be viewed in a web browser by opening [index.html](index.html) or as hosted at [learnbyfailure.com/chronicling/](https://learnbyfailure.com/chronicling/).

 ## Rebuild HTML